metagov/entity/README.md

 ### Support

 For further assistance or questions, feel free to reach out to the community or the DAOstar support team.
-Start setting up your GitHub repository today and take advantage of this modern approach to DAO metadata management.

 Contact: rashmi@daostar.org
 Telegram: https://t.me/+3gf-K5c2iDllOGZl